Meet the Crew

 Teams will play full-field lacrosse against other youth programs in the Newtown Recreation Youth Lacrosse League.
 Depending on participation numbers and skill levels, the 7th-8th grade program may participate in the select division of the Newtown Youth Lacrosse League.

 Select is a competitive team which has tryouts.
-NGLA has made a habit of winning in recent years, however winning will not come as easy in Select.
 The goal is to meet more competition and to elevate our team’s lacrosse IQ.

 The season runs from January to April.
 The cost for select will be higher than regular rec and covers field coaching, speed and agility coaching, referees, shooter shirts, a hoodie, Newtown team registration, jamboree fees, tournament fees and field space/ lights.
 Practices will be 3 days a week, running from January to April.
 Jamboree will be in mid- February and an end of season Tournament likely be the first weekend in May.